fljdin/fragment/README.md

 Fragment is a Go package designed to split text into fragments.
-It provides a convenient way to extract meaningful units of text from a larger body of text, while also supporting special rules to ignore delimiters within specific contexts.
+It provides a convenient way to extract meaningful units of text from a larger body of text, while also supporting special rules to ignore delimiters or other rules within specific contexts.

 ## Installation

-install the package using the following command:
+Install package using the following command:

 ```bash
 go get github.com/fljdin/fragment